Grassroots Strength

 A data-informed food recovery program connecting donors, volunteers, and the neighbors who need it.

-We are building the relationships and landscape knowledge to bring that model to greater Chicago with an anchor partner in an urban context.
+We are building the relationships and landscape knowledge to grow this same work in greater Chicago, in partnership with an urban anchor organization.

 Lasting, systemic change is never achieved in isolation.
 Our partners are the heart of our mission in action — starting with Peaceful Pines Farm in Pine Bluff, Arkansas, a living model of community resilience and environmental stewardship.